firstblox/firstblox-cdk-ts-project-starter-cicd/README.md

 **SSM account id format**

-An SSM parameter per account id you are working with must be created.
+Each AWS account you want to deploy to requires a dedicated SSM parameter associated with its account ID.

 Currently the format for the name of these parameters is as follows: